• Home

 Ceri Peacey has a pretty great sense of humour, works in the Oceanside area.

 James Latour is a stylin’ guy with some of the coolest jackets you’ll ever see.
 Locals love him!
-Works the east side of Vancouver Island.
+Works up and down the east side of Vancouver Island, and over to Port Alberni.

 Looking for someone who travels to the West Coast?
-That would be Jane Good, Jennifer Lee, or Katie Brennan.
-Or Lianne Fitzpatrick, below.
+That would be Jane Good or Lianne Fitzpatrick, below.

 If you have chosen a popular date and are having trouble finding someone, perhaps check out these celebrants, who are either new in their practices or not as visible on social media/in search engines: